 Not all stories are created equal.
-To determine what kind of story you’re telling, figure out how you want your audience to feel or react as they read.
+To decide what kind of story you’re telling, figure out how you want your audience to feel or react as they read.

-This will help you determine how you’re going to weave your story and what objective you’re pursuing.
-If your objective is to …
+This will help you figure out how you’re going to weave your story and what goal you’re pursuing.
+If your goal is to:

-... incite action, your story should describe a how a successful action was completed in the past and explain how readers might be able to implement the same kind of change.
-Avoid excessive, exaggerated detail or changes in subject so your audience can focus on the action or change that your story encourages.
+Your story should describe how you completed a successful action in the past and explain how readers might be able to create the same kind of change.
+Avoid excessive, exaggerated detail or changes in the subject so your audience can focus on the action or change that your story encourages.

-… tell people about yourself, tell a story that features genuine, humanizing struggles, failures, and wins.
-Today’s consumer appreciates and connects to brands that market with authenticity and storytelling is no exception.
+Talk about your genuine, humanizing struggles, failures, and wins.
+Today’s consumer appreciates and connects to brands that market with authenticity.
+Your storytelling should reflect your authentic self.

 4. Establish your call-to-action.